adampassey/Bitsy/README.md

 public class GameOverScreen : MonoBehavior {

-  //  start listening for the "player-dies" event public void Start() {
+  //  start listening for the "player-dies" and "player-wins" events public void Start() {
     Events.When("player-dies", DisplayGameOverScreen);
+    Events.When("player-wins", DisplayStatsScreen);
   }

-  //  will get called when "player-dies" event is fired public void DisplayGameOverScreen() {
+  //  will get called when "player-dies" event is fired
+  //  requires EventContext as argument public void DisplayGameOverScreen(EventContext e) {
     //  ... do something
+  }

+  //  will get called when "player-wins" event is fired
+  //  inspects sender- watch out, sender can be null public void DisplayStatsScreen(EventContext e) {
+    if (e.sender != null) {
+      Debug.Log(e.sender); // will print "Object (Component)"
+      //  ... do something to/with sender
+    }
   }
 }